 - a.
 The total number of district employees compensated in the last pay period of the District's fiscal year as 0. - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 4. - c.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 3. - c.
 All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$0. - d.
-All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$8,903,297. - e.
-Each construction projects with a total cost of at least \$65,000 approved by the District that are scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as \$1,081,502. - f.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$6,353,349. - e.
+The District does not have any construction projects with a total cost of at least \$65,000 that are scheduled to begin on or after October 1 of the fiscal year being reported. - f.
 The District did not amend its final adopted budget under Section 189.016(6), Florida Statutes.